leslieDLcy/double_event_dataset/README.md

 classlabel = 'urb_single'

 for channel_data in get_events(cache_dir, classlabel=classlabel):
-    # this is your channel_data object, a collection
+    # This is your channel_data object, a collection
-    # of labelled ObsPy traces of a given channel.
+    # of recorded Waveforms from given channel, and
+    # annotated with a class label.

     # Few preliminary information:
     # ============================

-    # 1. the channel_data id is the channel identifier in the usual form
+    # 1. Get the channel_data id is the channel identifier in the usual form
     # "<netowrk_code>.<station_code>.<location_code>.<channel_code>":
     channel_id = channel_data.id  # e.g. 3A.MZ01..EHE

-    # 2. You can access all channel waveforms (ObsPy Trace objects) and
-    # their metadata (pandas Series, dict-like objects)

-    # 2a. the total number of traces:
+    # 2. Get the total number of wavefomrs (ObsPy Traces objects) in the given channel:
     ntraces = channel_data.numtraces

+    # 3. Access of all channel waveforms (ObsPy Traces).
+For instance, you might
-    # 2b.
-Let's access all traces to apply now a preprocess, such as a
+    # want to apply a preprocess such e.g. a detrend (necessary below for the creation
-    # detrend (necessary below for the creation of artificial double event by merging
-    # two waveform events later).
+    # of artificial double event by merging two waveform events later).
     for trace in channel_data.traces:
         trace.detrend(type='linear')
     # WARNING: Accessing `channel-data.traces` from now on will return the traces